Prayables is a business with a spiritual purpose.

 We are totally committed to finding ingenious ways to bring more prayer to more people.
-We use Facebook, Pinterest, Twitter, Google+.
-There’s PrayBox, an open text box of opportunity for you to give and get prayers.
-You’ll find us in your email, on your smart phone, and (coming soon) the public places where you hang out.
+We use Facebook, Pinterest, Instagram, and Twitter.
+There’s PrayerEngine, an open text box of opportunity for you to give and get prayers.
+You’ll find us in your email, on your smartphone, and everywhere online.
 Some people need a little noodge.
 A reminder.
 An inspiration.
-That’s when we dropkick a ‘lil something for the soul and it lands where and when you need it most.
+That’s when we dropkick a ‘lil something for the soul, and it lands where and when you need it most.

 No, your truth is not truer than mine.

 Prayables has been around since 2009.
 In Internet years that makes us ancient.
-People had Blackberries back then and many of our subscribers used aol.com for email.
-We knew that very soon the iphone and its competition would be in the hands of nearly everyone on the planet.
+People had Blackberries back then, and many of our subscribers used aol.com for email.
+We knew that very soon, a smartphone would be in the hands of nearly everyone on the planet.
 Life as we knew it would change.
-Moms were already crashing the gates of Facebook and the stampede had begun.
-Technology was going beserk.
+Moms were already crashing the gates of Facebook, and the stampede had begun.
+Technology was going berserk.
 Every day there was a new platform, app, game, or website offering stuff to do, see, read, and hear.

 What makes Prayables different from the others.

 Sure, folks could post a prayer here or there on their timelines.
 They could tweet 100-odd characters and say, “Pray for me…” Muslims could find an app for prayer times.
 Christians could go to any number of church websites and find holy-roller preacher types offering up sermons, scripture, and ‘ole time religion.
 Jews could download traditional Hebrew prayers.
 Even the spiritual types could find their way to a new age guru’s website.
 But there was one niche not filled.
 The one that caters to the progressive worshipper.
 One who is spiritually liberal.We want you to join us.